ceramicnetwork/docs/docs/protocol/networking/index.md

 ### [Tip Queries](tip-queries.md)

 Nodes in a network with a specific StreamId can query for the most recent event (tip) of that given stream.
-Queries enable a node that know about a stream to find the latest event (tip).
+Queries enable a node that knows about a stream to find the latest event (tip).

 ### [Event Fetching](event-fetching.md)